CompanyCampus/web2day2013/en/speakers/gabriel-mandelbaum.md

 bigphoto2: /assets/images/speakers/gabriel-mandelbaum/gabriel-mandelbaum3.png
 ---

-Gabriel is in charge of investor relations, commercial partnerships and sales at Spideo.
-He managed the New Media arm of production company, Marathon Media, Zodiac Entertainment before founding Spideo.
-He holds a Master’s in management, specialized in Media Management from HEC Paris.
+Gabriel Mandelbaum is co-founder of Spideo, a Paris based company specialized in Movie and TV Discovery technologies.
+The Spideo iPad app has been released in the US and in France in April 2013.